Irys-xyz/Whistleblower/README.md

 # Whistleblower

-Whistleblower is a lightweight, fully-featured transaction and bundle verifier that allows anyone to monitor a Bundlr node and ensure transactions are finalized on Arweave.
+Whistleblower is a lightweight, fully-featured transaction and bundle verifier that allows anyone to monitor a Irys node and ensure transactions are finalized on Arweave.

 ![](https://github.com/Bundlr-Network/Whistleblower/blob/master/assets/whistleblower.png?raw=true)

-Whistleblower monitors transactions uploaded to Bundlr and their finalization on Arweave.
+Whistleblower monitors transactions uploaded to Irys and their finalization on Arweave.
 For each upload, Whistleblower checks the assigned deadline height - the block number by which a transaction must be finalized - and ensures it’s finalized by this block number.
-Acting as a bridge between Bundlr nodes and Arweave, it matches uploaded transactions with finalized ones, and triggers alerts if any transaction misses its deadline.
+Acting as a bridge between Irys nodes and Arweave, it matches uploaded transactions with finalized ones, and triggers alerts if any transaction misses its deadline.

 With Whistleblower, you can ensure that: